caratsandcake/eng-exercise/README.md

 For this exercise do not feel beholden to our tech stack, but be ready to walk us through your code and explain your decision making process.

+The only thing we will prescribe is that you use the [Stripe Checkout API](https://stripe.com/docs/payments/checkout) to handle the actual payment processing - everything else should be built by you.

 ## Prompt

-You will be creating a lightweight web application that displays a payment form to the user, and on submit of that form calls the Stripe API to process the payment.
-The application will then render a message to the user based on the result of payment status.
+You will be building a lightweight invoicing application.
+This application should allow a user to:
+1. Pay an outstanding invoice through a form using Stripe checkout.
+*AND*
+2. Check the status of a paid invoice.

 In our scenario the user will always be buying the same quantity, price, and type of item so feel free to use a constant for these values.

 ## Requirements

 Your application should include the following:
-1. A frontend form that takes user input and makes a request with that data.
+1. A frontend form that takes user input and makes a request with that data -- Feel free to use the pre-built Stripe Checkout form for this functionality, but this is purely optional for time, not a requirement.
-2. A web server that receives form HTTP request and uses customer data to make payment request to the Stripe API, and also
+2. A web server that receives form HTTP request and uses customer data to make payment request to the Stripe Checkout API
-3. The web server should receive a response from the Stripe API and render a view to the customer with a relevant message.
+3. A db instance or lightweight, model pattern based, data store for persisting any necessary invoice data to fulfill prompt success criteria.

 ## Getting started
 1. Fork this repo to begin the exercise.
 2. [Create a free Stripe account](https://dashboard.stripe.com/register) - your `Test mode` API credentials will be on [this page](https://dashboard.stripe.com/test/dashboard) once signup flow completes.
 3. Please keep both the frontend and web server in this monorepo for us to review.
-4. Use the Stripe Payments API docs [here](https://stripe.com/docs/payments) to get started with the API.
+4. Use the Stripe Checkout API docs [here](https://stripe.com/docs/payments/checkout) to get started with the API.
 5. When done, send your hiring contact a link to your forked version of this repository with your work.

 *For testing payments, please see the Stripe testing page [here](https://stripe.com/docs/testing).*